krzemienski/awesome-from-stars/README.md

 * [jamland/samplescope](https://github.com/jamland/samplescope): Desktop app with the main goal to simplify audio samples search over the internet sources.
 * [influxdata/sandbox](https://github.com/influxdata/sandbox): A sandbox for the full TICK stack
 * [jeffknupp/sandman2](https://github.com/jeffknupp/sandman2): Automatically generate a RESTful API service for your legacy database.
 No code required!
 * [sandstorm-io/sandstorm](https://github.com/sandstorm-io/sandstorm): Sandstorm is a self-hostable web productivity suite.
-It's implemented as a security-hardened web app package manager. | Actively sponsored by our friends at LambdaTest
+It's implemented as a security-hardened web app package manager. | Actively sponsored by our friends at TestMu AI
 * [willowtreeapps/sango](https://github.com/willowtreeapps/sango): Tool for processing common constants and assets between projects.
 Example use case is between iOS and Android.
 Takes a source JSON and copies files, and outputs a Swift and Java file for use.
 * [gperdomor/sanitize](https://github.com/gperdomor/sanitize): Powerful model extraction from Vapor JSON requests
 * [louisdh/savanna](https://github.com/louisdh/savanna): A native iOS & macOS IDE for the Cub programming language